s33Y377/interview-question-exercise/python1.md

      - Using **__slots__** in classes to avoid the overhead of instance dictionaries.
      - Avoiding the creation of unnecessary copies of data (e.g., use in-place operations).
      - Using **array** or **numpy** arrays for numerical data instead of lists.
-     -memoryviewmemoryview** objects to work with large binary data efficientlHow does Python handle namespaces and variable scope?ble scAnswer- **Answer**: Python uses namespaces to manage variable scope.
+     - **memoryview** objects to work with large binary data efficientlHow does Python handle namespaces and variable scope?ble scAnswer-

+**Answer**: Python uses namespaces to manage variable scope.
 Each function, module, and class has its own

 Here are some advanced practical Python interview questions that can assess both your understanding of complex Python concepts and your ability to solve real-world problems using Python: